Wallet support for setup, recovery, troubleshooting, and self-custody decisions before you connect, update, restore, or sign.

 Still Choosing Between Ledger and Trezor?

-Compare setup flow, device comfort, app experience, recovery phrase handling, and official purchase paths before choosing a hardware wallet.
+Compare setup flow, device comfort, app experience, recovery phrase handling, and official support paths before choosing a hardware wallet.